odemuno/MATLAB-for-ML/PA3_NeuNet/README.md

 ![image](images/5_RegG.JPG)

 ## 2b.
 One-vs-All Training
-> Implement one-vs-all classication by training multiple regularized logistic regression classifiers, one for each of the K classes in our datase -- (K=10 for the handwritten digits dataset)
+> Implement one-vs-all classification by training multiple regularized logistic regression classifiers, one for each of the K classes in our datase -- (K=10 for the handwritten digits dataset)